|Don't Blame Me|

 We have all sinned--and we have all blamed nature and them.
 "They" made us do it.
 Society makes us murderers and adulterers because it makes such stringent laws, so we reason.
 Moses literally broke the commandments in indignation at the sin he witnessed; we break God's commandments in indignation that our so-called freedom is curtailed and then we blame others when that so-called freedom grows a bumper crop of unexpected problems.

-"But they all alike began to make excuses" (Luke 14:18).
+"But they all alike began to make excuses" Luke 14:18.
 Everyone does it, so it can't be too wrong for us to do it; We're victims of a corrupt society; God put us in the furnace of affliction and we came out burned.
 At one time, children's shirts were sold that had emblazoned on them, "The devil made me do it."
 That's as good an excuse as all the others combined.
-I even bought one of those shirts for one of our younger sons, because he was a bit rascally!

 Someone described an alibi as an excuse that's cooked up, but is always half-baked.
 Benjamin Franklin made a couple of observations that have stood the test of time and human nature: "The absent are never without fault, nor the present without excuse" and "He that is good for making excuses is seldom good for anything else."